johnstonskj/johnstonskj.github.io/_posts/2020-04-10-Its-Traits-All-The-Way-Down-Rustioms.md

     }
 }
 ```

-`Drop` is a particularly interesting trait, while Rust does not have explicit constructors and destructors, implementing
-`Drop` means that the `drop()` method will be called on any object as it goes out of scope.
-So, for our type we will
-delegate the drop method if the inner type supports it.

 Now, all of that may seem like a lot of boiler-plate code, and it was, the following provides `Clone`, `Copy`, `Debug`,
 and `Default` using derive.
 But, to achieve this you have to constrain `T` at this early stage to also be those things.
 The composition of traits in Rust, while maybe adding some verbosity to library types is a trade-off for the level of